acm-uiuc/til/_til/javascript/expand-emojis-with-the-spread-operator.md

+---
-# Expand Emojis With The Spread Operator
+title: Expand Emojis With The Spread Operator
+catagory: javascript
+---

 There are a number of emojis that are not stand-alone unicode characters, but instead are [a combination of two or more other